Resume

 The Ideal Canadian Resume Example

-Here’s an example of a well-rounded Canadian resume, with notes to show you what each section should look like.
+Here’s an example of a well-rounded Canadian resume, with helpful notes to show you what each section should look like.
 Whether you’re updating your resume or starting from scratch, these tips will help you showcase all the important stuff.

 How to format a canadian resume